 Our final stop is Shwe Yan Pyay Monastery, for a unique portrait-like photo opportunity with the open, oval-shape windows serving as eye-catching frames for burgundy-robed novice monks that frequently appear at them to gaze outside.
 Just as in Laos, there is no shortage of monks in Burma.
 It is estimated that about half a million people, representing about one percent of the population, have taken the vows; roughly the same number as soldiers.

 Burma seems to be a country trapped in the past, but reaching for the future; reminding us once again just how lucky we are to live in the free world.
 After 50 years of nightmares, the country is collectively holding its breath as it struggles to emerge from isolation.
 Fingers crossed, the country’s next vote will be a fair one, enabling the country to finally rid itself of its electile dysfunction.
 This is a country deserving better.

 Few are the travelers who add Burma to their Southeast Asia itineraries, but for those that do, the rewards are awesome; with so much more than just monks, monasteries, and militia.
-It’s hard not to fall under its spell, with a genuinely warm and friendly people and spectacular sights to devour wherever you turn your head.
-Although one of Asia’s poorest countries, in many ways it can be argued that it’s also one of the richest; and though I’m not quite ready to don the saffron robes just yet, if you have a lust for adventure, the secreted nation of Burma is one enchanting country that can truly tick your boxes!
+It’s hard not to fall under its spell with the genuinely warm and friendly people, and spectacular sights to devour wherever you turn your head.
+Although one of Asia’s poorest countries, in many ways it can be argued it is also one of the richest; and though I’m not quite ready to don the saffron robes just yet, if you have a lust for adventure, the secreted nation of Burma is one enchanting country that can truly tick your boxes!

 Mark Colegrave January 2013